 Inqita

 Prayer-aware quiet mode for Android.
-See today's prayer times, create routine schedules, and let Inqita apply ring, vibrate, or silent mode when each window starts and ends.
+See trusted prayer times, choose a different quiet duration for each prayer, use Qibla direction, and let Inqita apply ring, vibrate, or silent mode when prayer and schedule windows start and end.

 Ring Vibrate Silent

-Prayer times Daily schedules Overlap priority No account required
+Prayer times Per-prayer duration Qibla 15 offline languages 61-day offline window 12/24-hour time Daily schedules Overlap priority Health monitor No account required

 Inqita prayer tab showing prayer times, location, Qibla, modes, and quiet durations